-Between our two locations, Oaklands Community Centre and the Oaklands Neighbourhood House, we offer a summer and winter farmers market, a wide arrangement of recreation and fitness programs, a 2.5-5 yr child care centre, out-of-school care, camps, youth drop-in programs, community dinners, events, and learning workshops for everyone - from newborn to 99!
+Between our two locations, Oaklands Community Centre and Oaklands Neighbourhood House, we offer a summer and winter farmers market, a wide range of recreation programs, a 2.5-5 yr childcare centre, out-of-school care, camps, youth drop-in programs, community dinners, events, and learning workshops for everyone - from newborn to 99!

 The Oaklands Community Association was established in 1995 by a group of committed citizens.
 Our first facility, the Oaklands Community Centre opened it's doors to the public in 2001.
-As a major employer within the neighbourhood, Oaklands Community Association has approx 14 full time employees and 57 part-time as well as a number of contract instructors and over 100 volunteers.
+As a major employer within the neighbourhood, Oaklands Community Association has approximately 14 full-time and 57 part-time employees as well as a number of contract instructors and over 100 volunteers.

 Residents enjoy a great deal of parkland in a variety of city parks.
 Oaklands Elementary School, originally opened in 1913, continues in its role providing education to young children and serving as a resource to local community groups.
 The landmark Cridge Centre for the Family, BC's oldest registered non-profit society, is located in Oaklands.

-Oaklands has other heritage features including a number of residences and structures and the Jewish Cemetery which was established in 1860 and sits atop Fernwood Hill.
+Oaklands has other heritage features including a number of residences, structures, and the Jewish Cemetery which was established in 1860 and sits atop Fernwood Hill.

 Strengthening the Oaklands community by providing programs, services and resources for its residents, businesses and visitors.